 The treaty calls for Russia and the United States to reduce their arsenals of nuclear weapons by roughly a third and, importantly, includes verification and transparency provisions that are critical to this and future accords.
 For President Obama, the treaty breathes new life into efforts to press the “reset button” with Russia and marks a first step on the road to a world free of nuclear weapons, which the President called for almost two years ago in a Prague speech.

 The ratification of New START marks an important step in reducing the threats posed by nuclear weapons worldwide—a major goal of Carnegie Corporation’s International Peace and Security program.

-More detailed analyses and commentary on recent nuclear developments can be found at Corporation grantee websites, including:
+More detailed analysis and commentary on recent nuclear developments can be found at Corporation grantee websites, including: